kmsrogerkim/kmsrogerkim.github.io/_posts/2024-01-10-cmpnyinfo-the-first-step.md

 ## Setting Up the Django Project

-Install django, and for my case, _djangorestframework_ as well, since one of my apps is going to be an API module, as I discussed in [cmpnyinfo: the architecture](https://rogerkimjazzlover.github.io/cmpnyinfo/cmpnyinfo-the-architecture/).
+Install _django_, and for my case, _djangorestframework_ as well, since one of my apps is going to be an API module, as I discussed in [cmpnyinfo: the architecture](https://rogerkimjazzlover.github.io/cmpnyinfo/cmpnyinfo-the-architecture/).

 I am not going through the detailed commands and modification of files such as _urls.py_ and etc. There are plenty of detailed tutorials for that in YouTube.
 But it is worth to mention about my choice of DB.